LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_thinq_en.md

         description: |
           API used to issue/register user device authentication certificate for receiving messages delivered from the ThinQ devices.
     paths:
+      /route:
+        get:
+          tags:
+            - Route API
+          summary: View domain name
+          description: |
+            An API to get the Backend address for the ThinQ Platform.
+Views the domain name by region and configuration.
+          parameters:
+            - required: true
+              $ref: '#/components/parameters/x-message-id'
+            - required: true
+              $ref: '#/components/parameters/x-country'
+            - required: true
+              $ref: '#/components/parameters/x-service-phase'
+          responses:
+            '200':
+              description: OK
+              content:
+                application/json:
+                  schema:
+                    $ref: '#/components/schemas/route-res'
+            '400':
+              description: Bad request
       /devices:
         get:
           tags:
             - Device API
           summary: Get device list
           description: |
             API for getting a list of devices that have been registered on the ThinQ Platform.
 It must be called at least once before using any other APIs.
 The list of devices returned by this API contains a device-id to identify the device, which can be used to call other device APIs by specifying the target device.
-Therefore, this API must be called the first time, but does not need to be called every time after the device list is resolved.      parameters:
+Therefore, this API must be called the first time, but does not need to be called every time after the device list is resolved.
+          parameters:
             - required: true
               $ref: '#/components/parameters/Authorization'
             - required: true